Vegan Japanese

 • Take out the shittake and kombu (you may store these in an airtight container for use at a later date)

-rehydrated shittake and kombu seaweed in an airtight container
+Rehydrated shiitake mushrooms and kombu seaweed in an airtight container for vegan dashi

 • Your dashi is now ready to use for your upcoming recipe or you may cool and store in the your refridgerator for up to 5 days.

-a brown opaque broth infused with shittake and kombu
+Finished vegan dashi broth infused with shiitake and kombu

 Nutrition